FarronF/limerick-council-meetings/meetings/2021/10/12-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 14th September 2021.md

  Councillor Teskey requested contact be made with Transport Infrastructure

-Ireland in relation to funding delay for the traffic calming scheme at Coolanoran.--- 6
+Ireland in relation to funding delay for the traffic calming scheme at Coolanoran.
+---
+6

 The Senior Executive Engineer, Road, Traffic & Cleansing agreed to follow up on